puneetdhiman06/project-hackAIACTR/README.md

-# project-hackAIACTR
+First of all we are Sorry for the delayed update as we were finding difficult to run github.
+Also we were involved in another project.

-we are creating a website for the hackAIACTR .
+We our building a website on the awareness of COVID-19.